Tim Anderson is a freelance writer/researcher with articles published in The Saturday Evening Post, Playboy magazine, TV

 Her penchant for booze and pills began to spiral out of control and she graduated to morphine and heroin, sometimes sneaking into the bathrooms at friends' homes looking for prescription drugs.
 As her addiction became more powerful, she began to lose her mental health, twice setting her home on fire, and ending up in mental health facilities more than once, often treated for depression which today medical experts describe as bipolar disease.

 Despite all the happiness, singing, and dancing Judy did in her many movies, her sad life was largely filled with sadness, exploitation, and scandal.
-If you'd like a very intimate glimpse into her life and career which provides many details I've chose not to share in this article, I suggest you read by David Shipman.
+If you'd like a very intimate glimpse into her life and career which provides many details I've chosen not to share in this article, I suggest you read by David Shipman.
 Judy Garland: The Secret Life of an American Legend